jfgmesquita/aws-cruddur/project-docs/step0.md

 ## Logical Diagram

 This diagram shows how data flows through the system and how different services interact to power the application.
+It focuses on the technical integration, connectivity and communication  between the managed services and the private infrastructure.

 ![Logical Diagram Screenshot](../assets/logical-diagram.png)
 ###### Made with Lucidchart.